In addition to stockpiling emergency food, many preppers are seriously considering starting a seed bank.

 Is a Seed Bank Worth It?

 My main problem with survival seed kits is that they give people a false sense of security.
-If you have never gardened before, you can’t realistically expect to start producing all your own food in a short time.
+If you have never gardened before, you can’t realistically expect to start producing all your own food quickly.

-Gardening takes a lot of skill – and gardening during disaster situations is going to be even more challenging.
+Gardening takes a lot of skill – and gardening during disaster situations will be even more challenging.

 Before you start your seed bank, consider: